-> Regular inspections of the Property are carried out on a 6-monthly basis, after the first inspection has been carried out three months into the start of the tenancy.
-Responsibility for and management of an empty property is not normally included, and will only be carried out by special arrangement agreed in writing between the Landlord and the Agent.
+Regular inspections of the Property are carried out on a 6-monthly basis, after the first inspection has been carried out three months into the start of the tenancy.
+Responsibility for and management of an empty property is not normally included and will only be carried out by special arrangement agreed in writing between the Landlord and the Agent.

-Co-ordination of repair or maintenance including arranging for tradesmen to attend the property and obtaining estimates where necessary, supervising works and settling accounts from rents received.
+Co-ordination of repair or maintenance including arranging for tradesmen to attend the Property and obtaining estimates where necessary, supervising works and settling accounts from rents received.

-Making payments on behalf of the Landlord from rents received for costs in managing the property.
+Making payments on behalf of the Landlord from rents received for costs in managing the Property.

-Carrying out a full property inspection and inventory check at the end of the tenancy and, if necessary, preparing and agreeing a schedule of works relating to any damage or unfair wear and tear prior to releasing the Deposit.
+Carrying out a full property inspection and inventory check at the end of the tenancy and, if necessary, preparing and agreeing a schedule of costs relating to any damage or unfair wear and tear prior to releasing the Deposit.

 LETTING ONLY SERVICE: